Hrishikesh-Anand-07/M2-EmbSys/1_Requirements/README.md

 2. It Should not get reset when turned off.

-3. It Should be able to macth the timezones as required.
+3. It Should be able to match the timezones as required.

 ## High Level Requirements
 |ID|Description|Category|